Tomohiko10615/sakila/README.md

 # DVD Rental - Backend

 The DVD Rental project is being done by using [The Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/) which is a complex database with 16 tables.
-This app is able to perform basic CRUD operations as well some more complex queries.
+This app is able to perform basic CRUD operations as well as some more complex queries.

 ## Schema